Dog Cancer Diet Guidelines

 Every dog – and their cancer – is different.

 For example, mast cell tumors release histamine, which can create swelling, blood pressure changes, vomiting, and loss of appetite.
-Some foods, like tofu, yogurt, and shellfish, are either high in histamine themselves or they trigger the release of histamine in your dog’s body.
+Some foods, like tofu, yogurt, and shellfish, are either high in histamine themselves or trigger the release of histamine in your dog’s body.
 These would be on the “foods to avoid” list for dogs with mast cell tumors.
 But they could be fine additions to the diet for a dog with a different type of cancer.20

 You can arrive at the ideal diet plan for your dog with cancer by working with a board-certified veterinary nutritionist who can provide valuable information, formulate a diet specific to your dog’s needs, and monitor their response to dietary changes.3